lusakasa/saka-key/src/modes/README.md

 interface ModeBackground {
   // called when an option is changed onOptionsChange?: ({ [key: string]: any }) => void,
-  // contains message callbacks wich returns the mosi get() value https://github.com/eejdoowad/mosi messages?: {
+  // contains message callbacks which returns the mosi get() value https://github.com/eejdoowad/mosi messages?: {
     [key: string]: async (arg: any, src: number) => any }